theredditbandit/huff/README.md

 # Huff

-Once built , this is a compression tool that uses huffman coding/encoding to compress and inflate text files
+Using huffman coding to compress and decompress files.